vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-gs/index.md

     export INSTALL_REGISTRY_HOSTNAME=registry.tanzu.vmware.com
     ```

-## Setting up your Kubernetes Clusters
+## Setting up your Kubernetes clusters

-There are a couple quick steps necessary to perform against your Kubernetes cluster before we get started with the Tanzu Application Platform install.
+here are a couple of quick steps necessary to perform against your Kubernetes cluster before we get started with the Tanzu Application Platform install.
 In this section, you will install Cluster Essentials for VMware Tanzu.

 1. Download the bundle for Cluster Essentials for VMware Tanzu.
 For bundles for platforms other than MacOS, go [here](https://network.pivotal.io/products/tanzu-cluster-essentials/).